Diversity, Equity, and Inclusion

 Main Purpose of DEI Committee

-- Help members feel comfortable within Gamma Eta as well as in our individual interactions with those outside of our chapter (on campus or just in the world)
+- Help members feel comfortable within Gamma Eta as well as in our individual interactions with those outside of our chapter (both on and off campus)

 What We are Working on This Semester

 - Collaborating with cultural clubs and other organizations on campus

 - Working to improve recruitment practices to make the process more inclusive

 - Educating Gamma Eta of discriminatory and racist past of historically white sororities